Trees outside woodland

 1. About

-Lots of trees don’t grow in woodlands.
-Individual trees, lines of trees and small copses are scattered everywhere across Devon’s rural and urban landscapes.
-They provide important wildlife habitat (shelter, nesting sites, food) for a host of common and rare insects, birds, bats, lichens and mosses.
-They can also provide stepping stones for wildlife and dark tree lines provide flight lines for bats.
+Not all trees grow in woodlands.
+Individual trees, lines of trees and small copses are scattered across Devon’s rural and urban landscapes.
+These trees outside woodland provide important wildlife habitat (shelter, nesting sites and food) for lots of insects, birds, bats, lichens and mosses, including rare species.
+They also provide stepping stones for wildlife and lines of trees create flight lines for bats to follow.

-In the countryside they include a very wide range of native and non-native species (sycamore, horse chestnut and sweet chestnut being examples).
-In Devon’s villages, towns and cities native trees are scattered amongst a wide range of exotic and ornamental species.
-In Plymouth, for example, there are over 54 recorded tree species.
+In the countryside trees outside woodland include a very wide range of native and non-native species such as sycamore, horse chestnut and sweet chestnut.
+In Devon’s villages, towns and cities native trees grow among a wide range of exotic and ornamental species.
+For example, there are over 54 recorded tree species in Plymouth.

-Trees outside woodlands also have huge social and economic benefits.
+Trees outside woodland also have huge social and economic benefits.
 In towns and villages they provide shade, absorb pollutants and reduce noise.
-Trees help to create beautiful places to live, provide a sense of tranquillity and daily contact with nature.
-Trees also provide huge benefits on farms and the practice of proactively integrating them into the agricultural landscapes is now known as agroforestry.
+Trees help create beautiful places to live, provide a sense of tranquillity and daily contact with nature.
+They also provide significant benefits on farms and as a result agroforestry, the practice of integrating trees into agricultural landscapes, is growing.

-Trees capture and store carbon, produce oxygen, reduce pollution, reduce flooding, improve our soils, support wildlife, and lots more.
+Trees capture and store carbon, produce oxygen, reduce pollution, reduce flooding, improve our soils, support wildlife and much more.
 They are essential to life across Devon.

-There are separate sections of the LNRS for Ancient and veteran trees, Orchards, Wood pasture and parkland and Hedgerows.
+The LNRS has separate pages for Ancient and veteran trees, Traditional orchards, Wood pasture and parkland and Hedge corridors.

 To add following Consultation to ensure the latest data is used.